keithhb33/AI-Movie-Shorts/README.md

 Click "Start Generation"

+If the algorithm cannot find a particular movie script, it will ask for you to place it in scripts/srt_files/{movie_title}_summary.txt.
+Find the movie script online and paste it into this file.
+Then rerun "Start Generation."

+For non-public movies, the algorithm may have trouble finding an SRT file for the movie.
+If this error occurs, find an SRT file for your movie/video and place it in scripts/srt_files/{movie_title}.srt

 After all narrations are complete, the GUI will indicate such.
 Processed movie shorts can be viewed in the "output" directory.
 Here is an example movie short: [Watch Short](https://youtu.be/TBBme4gQ9G8)